seredot/kubectl-example/README.md

 # k8s-resource-sample

-kubectl plugin for retrieving resource sample yamls.
+`kubectl` plugin for retrieving resource sample YAMLs.

+All samples originate from kubernetes.io.